jaguililla/awesome-kotlin/README.md

 * [formation-res/kt-fullstack-demo](https://github.com/formation-res/kt-fullstack-demo) - This demo kotlin-js project implements a UI and server for a little recipe search engine to demonstrate fritz2, kotlin-js, localization with mozilla fluent, use of koin in a webapp.

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>
-* [Vektah/CodeGlance](https://github.com/Vektah/CodeGlance) - Intelij IDEA plugin for displaying a code mini-map similar to the one found in Sublime.
 * [intellij-rust/intellij-rust](https://github.com/intellij-rust/intellij-rust) - Rust IDE built using the IntelliJ Platform.
 * [dkandalov/activity-tracker](https://github.com/dkandalov/activity-tracker) - Plugin for IntelliJ IDEs to track and record user activity.
 * [dkandalov/limited-wip](https://github.com/dkandalov/limited-wip) - Plugin to limit your work-in-progress.